-Gately's motivation was that, if a player would get a relatively small payout, the player's propensity to disrupt the agreement is relatively high.6 Now, the stated objective of Gately's proposed solution is to select an imputation that minimises the maximum propensity to disrupt at that imputation.
-Hence, one should select an imputation that solves the minimax problem stated as
+Gately's motivation was that, if a player would get a relatively small payout, the player's propensity to disrupt the agreement is relatively high, indicating a higher impact on the negotiation.
+Now, the stated objective of Gately's proposed solution is to select an imputation that minimises the maximal propensity to disrupt at that imputation.
+Hence, one should select an imputation that solves the